 You might feel like you’ve stepped into an Antebellum Era time warp when you first see Springfield.
 A history buff’s paradise, Springfield is home to several sites and museums dedicated to its most well-known resident, Abraham Lincoln.
 Popular Honest Abe hotspots include his tomb, law office, the Abraham Lincoln Presidential Library and Museum, the Old State Capitol Building, and the president’s long-time residence, which has been restored to its pre-Civil War appearance (sorry, apartment hunters, this one's not for rent).
-There’s undoubtedly a small town, apple-pie-and-picket-fence look and feel to Springfield, making it an ideal living locale for married couples, families, and retirees, many of whom have lived in the city their entire lives.
+There’s undoubtedly a small town, apple-pie-and-picket-fence look and feel to Springfield.

 Your best bet for working, shopping, banking, and playing conveniently is via your own set of wheels, as the Springfield Mass Transit District is more suited for historic site-hopping tourists than daily commuters.
 Luckily, traffic jams pale in comparison to those in the big city, and parking spots are plentiful, even in the commuter-heavy downtown neighborhoods.

 The cost of living in Springfield is more than 15 percentage points lower than the national average, and rental prices are among Illinois’ most affordable (less than $700).
-So renters can breathe easily knowing they will have plenty of leftover greenbacks each month to splurge on things like Springfield Sliders college baseball tickets or a sweet, Lincoln-style top hat.
 A few other things you might like to know before taking the Springfield plunge:

 It’s not old.
 It’s distinguished … Historic homesteads (pre-1939) outnumber modern houses (1995 to present) by roughly 2.5 percent in Springfield, and in many neighborhoods, you won’t find a single freestanding house or apartment building built prior to the 1970s.
-There are a handful of redeveloped lofts and condos in and around downtown, but a general rule of thumb is that flash-and-dazzle is kept to a minimum at Springfield residential properties.
+There are a handful of redeveloped lofts and condos in and around downtown.

 A buyer’s … er, renter’s … market … About 10 percent of residential properties in Springfield are vacant, and apartments are pretty much always available, so you can afford to be choosy.
-Most leases are for a full year, but 6-month and month-to-month leases are available as well at some complexes, especially those closer to the university on the southeast side of Springfield.
-Apartment managers will typically want to see proof of income and proof of (positive) renting history, so you’re a student who doesn’t have these luxuries, you’ll need a co-signer (aka “parent”) to help you score your dream pad.
+Most leases are for a full year, but 6-month and month-to-month leases are available as well at some complexes, especially those on the southeast side of Springfield.
+Apartment managers will typically want to see proof of income and proof of (positive) renting history, or, you’ll need a co-signer to help you score your dream pad.

 Now the real fun part: deciding which part of town you want to call your own.
-To get a true feel for which ‘hoods have the vibe you desire, you should visit Springfield in person (both at day and during the night) before signing the dotted line.
-Like other capitol cities in the U.S., Springfield faces its fair share of crime (how ironic is it that laws tend to get broken most in the same places they were made?), so be sure to scout out your prospective pad and its surroundings in advance.
+To get a true feel for which ‘hoods have the vibe you desire, you should visit Springfield in person before signing the dotted line.

-Generally, the southwest side of Springfield has blossomed most in recent years, and this is the area where you’ll find the shiniest, most modernized (and expensive!) housing/rental units.
-The Woodside neighborhood in southeastern Springfield is an affluent area as well, although leasers aren’t likely to find many of Woodside’s grandiose estates up for rent.
+Generally, the southwest side of Springfield has blossomed most in recent years, and this is the area where you’ll find modernized housing/rental units.
+The Woodside neighborhood is in southeastern Springfield.

 The downtown area, meanwhile, offers a variety of dwellings, from high rise apartments and luxury condos to vintage townhouses, bungalows, and older-than-old-school single-family detached homes.
 Easily the most walker-friendly and compact area of Springfield, downtown is an ideal choice for renters who either work in the inner city or just feel more comfortable in an urbanized environment.
 Rental prices vary, but if you have a thousand bucks a month set aside for room and board, you’re in good shape.